The Ultimate List of Link Building Strategies for Lawyers

 (There are of course niche directories for every practice area.
 Just do a search for practice area + directory.
 Here’s another quality directory: http://www.findacriminaldefenseattorney.com/)

-A scholarship campaign is designed to get links from .edu domains.
-It does require a moderate monetary investment and a large time investment but the payoff can be very significant.
-Lawyers can start by creating a real scholarship that people can apply for.
-They can choose whatever they want in terms of who and why to award the scholarship.
-Lawyers then promote rules and guidelines for entering on their own website then reach out to local colleges and universities and ask them to place a link to the information on their websites.
+This one will require some investment (nothing outrageous) and outreach to colleges as well as local communities.
+Create a real scholarship that people can apply for.
+Promote rules and guidelines for entering on your own website then reach out to local colleges and universities and ask them to place a link to the information on their websites.

 V. Link Building on Reddit